rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   Return output as another name. <br>
   `MATCH (n:SOFTWARE_EDITION) RETURN n.edition as ED, n.modified_at as MOD` <br>

-  * ORDER BY
+  * ORDER BY in DESC or ASC order <br>
-  Return list of products in descending order.
+  Return list of products in ascending or descending order.<br>
    `MATCH (n:SOFTWARE_PRODUCT) RETURN n.product ORDER BY n.product DESC`

   * Operators <br>